Wisconsin / Buffalo County

 What is the weather like in Cream, WI year-round?

-Residents in Cream enjoy four distinct seasons, with cold winters averaging lows of 7°F and warm summers reaching highs of 83°F. The area receives about 33 inches of rainfall annually and sees sunshine roughly 57% of the year.
-This climate supports outdoor activities throughout much of the year.
+Cream experiences four distinct seasons, with warm summers reaching highs of 83°F and cold winters dipping to 7°F. The area receives about 33 inches of rainfall annually and enjoys sunshine on 57% of days.
+This climate offers residents a balanced mix of outdoor opportunities year-round.

 Winter